vieteio/docs/docs/editor/index.md

 </div>

 <div style={{ width: '50%', float: 'left', clear: 'both' }}>
-Release the mouse button and the edge will be created tohether with a new object for the edge's end.
+Once the mouse button is released, the edge will be created along with a new object at the end of the edge.
 </div>

 <div style={{ width: '50%', float: 'right', clear: 'right' }}>